Allocating Positional Goods: A Mechanism Design Approach: Introduction

+Positional goods also raise distinct welfare considerations.
+Unlike ordinary goods, which can in principle be allocated to all consumers, a positional good cannot be allocated to all without diminishing its value: “what each of us can achieve, all cannot” \citep{Hirsch1976}.
+As a result, positional goods remain scarce and competitive despite economic growth, which raises a natural question: how should such goods be allocated from a welfare perspective?
+The answer is nontrivial due to positional externalities.
+Dampening competition may benefit consumers by sparing them from a zero-sum status game, but it may also harm those who value status highly.
+Expanding access to positional goods creates a similarly distinctive trade-off, as it may dilute the status of existing consumers.

 In this paper, I study the optimal allocation of positional goods using a mechanism design approach.
-I assume buyers care about their relative positions, or \emph{status}, which depends on the mass of consumers who buy goods at the same or lower levels.
-Moreover, they have private information about their types---i.e., valuations of the status (or marginal costs of effort).
-The seller can offer multiple levels of positional goods at different prices.
-The buyer can pay a price (or exert effort) for one of the goods to attain the status, or pay nothing and opt out.
+I assume that buyers care about their relative positions, or \emph{status}, defined by the mass of consumers who purchase goods at lower levels (or opt out) plus half the mass of consumers at the same level.
+Buyers privately know their valuations of status (i.e., types).
+The seller offers a menu with one or more levels of positional goods and sets a price for each level.
+Each buyer can purchase a good to obtain its intrinsic value and the status it confers, or opt out and pay nothing.
+Using a mechanism design approach, I study direct mechanisms that specify a status profile and a payment schedule as functions of buyers' (reported) types.

-First, I capture positional externalities using a feasibility condition: an interim status allocation is feasible (i.e., can be induced by an allocation of positional goods) if and only if it is weakly majorized by the buyers' type distribution in the quantile space.